-Dr. Mohamad Sinno, MD, Electrophysiologist, St. Elizabeth Physicians, explains “many cases of palpitations are harmless, but some arrhythmias can be dangerous and require ongoing care from a physician.
+Dr. Mohamad Sinno, MD, Electrophysiologist at the Florence Wormwald Heart & Vascular Institute at St. Elizabeth, explains “many cases of palpitations are harmless, but some arrhythmias can be dangerous and require ongoing care from a physician.
 It is important to remember if they last a long time or give you more serious symptoms, get to a hospital.”

 Common triggers of heart palpitations are exercise, anxiety, lack of sleep or stress.
 Other triggers include: